-- "Unacceptable" in the case where (i) at least one sustainability driver is assessed as "high" risk or (ii) the biomass category is Solid wood and other products extracted from forest and the Mitigation measures related to FSC certification or equivalent (see in Annex 2 for examples of certification) is not selected or (iii) the biomass category is Primary products from crops used for food and/or energy and the evaluation indicator for Food availability and price is shown as "high" risk" after mitigation. (see top right image - item No. 2). - "May be acceptable upon implementation of the selected mitigation measures and additional ones to cover remaining "high" & "medium" risk indicators" when at least one evaluation indicator is still evaluated as "high" or "medium" risk after mitigation. - "Acceptable upon implementation of the selected mitigation measures" when all evaluation indicators previously evaluated as "high" or "medium" risk levels have been lowered to "low" risk. (see bottom right image item No. 4). - "Acceptable" with or without mitigation if the previous result was already "Acceptable" before mitigation selection.
+- "Unacceptable" in the case where (i) at least one sustainability driver is assessed as "high" risk or (ii) the biomass category is Solid wood and other products extracted from forest or (iii) the biomass category is Primary products from crops used for food and/or energy and the evaluation indicator "Impact on food availability and price" is shown as "high" risk" after mitigation (see top right image - item No. 2). - "May be acceptable upon implementation of the selected mitigation measures and additional ones to cover remaining "high" & "medium" risk indicators" when at least one evaluation indicator is still evaluated as "high" or "medium" risk after mitigation. - "Acceptable upon implementation of the selected mitigation measures" when all evaluation indicators previously evaluated as "high" or "medium" risk levels have been lowered to "low" risk. (see bottom right image item No. 4). - "Acceptable" with or without mitigation if the previous result was already "Acceptable" before mitigation selection.